Chair-for-Security-Engineering/FIVER/README.md

 To build FIVER, please follow the instructions below:

 1. Clone the FIVER repository.
-2. Download and include the [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_73_0/libs/graph/doc/index.html).
+2. Download and unpack the [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_77_0/more/getting_started/unix-variants.html) library.
+3. `cd boost_X_XX_X`
+4. `./bootstrap.sh --prefix=/path/to/FIVER --with-libraries=program_options`
+5. `./b2 install`
+6. Download and unpack the [CUDD](https://davidkebo.com/source/cudd_versions/cudd-3.0.0.tar.gz) library.
+7. `cd cudd-3.0.0/`
+8. `./configure --prefix=/path/to/FIVER --enable-shared --enable-obj`
+9. `make check`
+10. `make install`
+11. Change directory to the FIVER folder.
-3. Update the `INCLUDES` variable in the FIVER makefile with the path to your copy of BGL.
+12. If neccessary, update the `INCLUDES` variable in the FIVER makefile with the path to your copy of BGL (i.e., `/path/to/FIVER/include/` as selected as prefix in step 4).
-4. Download the [CUDD](https://davidkebo.com/source/cudd_versions/cudd-3.0.0.tar.gz) package and follow the instructions in the `README` for installation.
-5. Change directory to the FIVER folder.
-6. `make release`
+13. `make release`

 Quick Start
 ---